oddlama/gentoo-install/README.md

 **TL;DR:** Edit `scripts/config.sh` and execute `./install` in any live system.
-EFI is required.
-This will partition the selected disk (with confirmation), and properly install the selected stage3 gentoo system.
+This will apply the selected partitioning scheme (with confirmation), and properly install the selected stage3 gentoo system.
 The new system will be bootable with `vanilla-kernel-bin` as the kernel.
 The script can optionally install sshd and ansible to allow for easier management of the new system.
-Afterwards, you can continue to roll-out your own advanced setup (LUKS, RAID, custom kernel).
+Afterwards, you can continue to deploy your own specific setup.

 # Gentoo installation script

-This script performs a reasonably minimal installation of gentoo for an EFI system.
+This script performs a reasonably minimal installation of gentoo.
+An EFI system is highly recommended, but legacy BIOS boot is still supported.
 It does everything from the ground up, including creating partitions, downloading and extracting the stage3 archive, initial system configuration and optionally installing some additional software.
 The script only supports OpenRC and not systemd.